maximum-39-characters/maximum-39-characters.github.io/README.md

 Website for our organisation

 # When adding pages:
-Use `index.html` as a template for the page layout.
+Use `blank.html` (in the `templates` folder) as a template for the page layout.
 Always remember to add comments.
 Use pull requests and branches when adding features.